 What do you think is important for STOPageism to be successful?

 We need to get something changed and we need to deliver on what we promised.
 I think we have a very solid and liberal plan.
 Our strategy was determined by very clever people.
 We just need to focus on delivering.
 Let’s be honest, we’re all learning in this.
-I’ve never campaigned for something like this, but here we are, running an organisation with almost 60 influential partners across the UK.
+I’ve never campaigned for something like this, but here we are, running an organisation with over 60 influential partners.
 That is amazing.
 But we just need to stay focused to deliver what we set out to achieve.
 We will get there, but it will take time.

 Sometimes people are often inspired by certain areas of ageism and how it affects people in different ways.
 Is there a certain area of ageism that you are most passionate about?

 For me personally, I’m inspired by incredible sports achievements because it shows that you don’t have to be young to achieve these things.
 When I see an 85-year-old completing a marathon, it just proves that the perceptions are wrong.
 I think that is the main thing I like – when people achieve amazing things no matter the age.
 Whether that is in sports, or somebody starting a company that changes the world.
 They beat the stereotype and I find that inspiring.

 How long do you think it will take to make a real difference in ending ageism?

 I think it will take three to five years to make a difference, but more like 50 to 60 years to ‘end ageism’.
 It will take maybe two generations to completely change the perceptions.
 But to start making an impact, we can think about the changes we can make in three to five years.
 For example, when the Editor’s Code is changed, it still doesn’t change anything in society.
 We’d just be adding 3 letters to the Editor’s Code – ‘A. G. E.’.
 But it will make a difference over time.
 Because it will hold people accountable.

 Any final comments or thoughts?